amandeep1991/MLInterview/ML in General.md

 A learning model where the number of parameters is not determined prior to training.
 On the contrary, nonparametric models (can) become more and more complex with an increasing amount of data.

 ## Discriminative vs Generative Learning Algorithm ?</br> <a name="dam"></br>
-**Discriminative algorithms model p(y|x; w)**, that is, given the dataset and learned parameter, what is the probability of y belonging to a specific class.
+- **Discriminative algorithms model p(y|x; w)**, that is, given the dataset and learned parameter, what is the probability of y belonging to a specific class.
 A discriminative algorithm doesn't care about how the data was generated, it simply categorizes a given example</br>
  Ex: Linear Regression, Logistic Regression, Support Vector Machines etc.
+ Given a training set, an algorithm like logistic regression or the perceptron algorithm (basically) tries to find a straight line—that is, a decision boundary—that separates the elephants and dogs.
+Then, to classify a new animal as either an elephant or a dog, it checks on which side of the decision boundary it falls, and makes its prediction accordingly.</br>

-**Generative algorithms model p(x|y)**, that is, the distribution of features given that it belongs to a certain class.
+- **Generative algorithms model p(x|y)**, that is, the distribution of features given that it belongs to a certain class.
 A generative algorithm models how the data was generated.</br>
  Ex: Naive Bayes, Hidden Markov Models etc.

-Given a training set, an algorithm like logistic regression or the perceptron algorithm (basically) tries to find a straight line—that is, a decision boundary—that separates the elephants and dogs.
-Then, to classify a new animal as either an elephant or a dog, it checks on which side of the decision boundary it falls, and makes its prediction accordingly.</br>

  First, looking at elephants, we can build a model of what elephants look like.
 Then, looking at dogs, we can build a separate model of what dogs look like.
 Finally, to classify a new animal, we can match the new animal against the elephant model, and match it against the dog model, to see whether the new animal looks more like the elephants or more like the dogs we had seen in the training set.

 ## What is cross validation ?</br> <a name="cv"></br>